sreejita92/website/_posts/blog/2017-04-05-elections.md

 <strong>Reasons behind this candidate's nomination: </strong>
 <ol>
-	<li>Motivating, showcases good team spirit and always has the thirst to make a difference.
+	<li>Motivating, showcases good team spirit and always has the thirst to make a difference.</li>
-	<li>Has successfully governed two organizations as the Vice president and has made a remarkable difference in it.
+	<li>Has successfully governed two organizations as the Vice president and has made a remarkable difference in it.</li>
-	<li>Showcases good leadership skills and determined to change the lives of people who are part of the organization.
+	<li>Showcases good leadership skills and determined to change the lives of people who are part of the organization.</li>
-	<li>Has the ability to network with people, hear out their ideas and help them shape those ideas into reality.
+	<li>Has the ability to network with people, hear out their ideas and help them shape those ideas into reality.</li>
-	<li>Has interacted with top-level professionals in her undergraduate institutions and gained knowledge and experience from them.
+	<li>Has interacted with top-level professionals in her undergraduate institutions and gained knowledge and experience from them.</li>
-	<li>Has networked with top-level professionals int the recent IEEE student leadership conference and can utilize their knowledge and help the organization and the students who are a part of it  gain more recognition than it already has.
+	<li>Has networked with top-level professionals int the recent IEEE student leadership conference and can utilize their knowledge and help the organization and the students who are a part of it  gain more recognition than it already has.</li>
-	<li>Has the ability to utilize resources and student potential to the fullest and can take the organization to a higher level.
+	<li>Has the ability to utilize resources and student potential to the fullest and can take the organization to a higher level.</li>
-	<li>Has been appreciated by many top-level industry professionals for her dedication and work.
+	<li>Has been appreciated by many top-level industry professionals for her dedication and work.</li>
 </ol>

 <strong>Candidate's qualifications: </strong>Current Treasurer of IEEE.